turt2live/ietf-mimi-linearized-matrix/draft-ralston-mimi-linearized-matrix.md

 wishes, however for the protocol considerations a room has a single flat array to store state changes and room events.

-Room state is the same as non-Linearized Matrix: represented by an event type and state key in tuple form.
+Room state is the same as non-Linearized Matrix: represented by an event type and state key tuple which maps to a state event.
 "Current state" is simply the most recent instance of each event type and state key pair in the array.

 To send an event into the room, each "participant server" (non-owner) asks the owner to send it to the room.
-The owner adds the event to the room's array, after simple validation, and sends it out to all participating servers (including the original sender, for simplicity of implementation).
+The owner applies access controls to the event, following Matrix's existing access controls (power levels, bans, server_acls etc.) and then adds the event to the room's array, and sends it out to all participating servers (including the original sender, for simplicity of implementation).
 If the owner would like to send an event, it simply adds the event to the array (assuming such an action is valid) and broadcasts it.
+The owner server MUST follow the access control semantics defined by the room's current state - it MUST NOT make up its own rules.
+For instance, the owning server must only let Alice invite Bob to a room if Alice has permission to invite, and if Alice's server sent the invite event.

 Each room additionally records which Matrix room version it is using for access control behaviours, such as Authorization Rules {{MxV10AuthRules}}.
 This is required for when rooms gain a DAG-compatible server in them.
-Note that this document introduces new semantics for a room version to be built around, which would become the first elligible room version for a room using Linearized Matrix.
+Note that this document introduces new semantics requiring a new room version.

 # Event Signing

 Events are signed by the participant/original server to ensure the owning server is not spoofing events on behalf of another server.
-The exact details for how a server's signing keys are shared to other servers is left as a transport consideration, however signing keys are currently expected to be ed25519 keys.
+The exact details for how a server's signing keys are shared to other servers is left as a transport consideration, however signing keys are currently expected to be Ed25519 keys.

 In the existing Matrix Federation APIs, a PDU {{MxV10PDUFormat}} contains an event and has several DAG-specific fields to it.
 When using the Linearized Matrix API, we introduce a concept of a *Linear